As the alternator and battery in your car serve similar purposes, it can be difficult to tell which part is causing problems.

 Is My Alternator Or Battery Bad?

-Both the battery and the alternator deliver power, so it can sometimes be difficult to tell which part is to blame.
+This can make it difficult to tell which part is to blame.

-To tell if the alternator or the battery is bad, you should pay attention when you start your car.
+To tell if the alternator or the battery is bad, you can try paying attention when you start your car.

-If the car runs, but won’t hold a charge, it could be either the battery or alternator that is causing the problem.
+If the car runs, but won’t hold a charge, the alternator may not be properly recharging the battery.

 Signs of a Battery Problem